How does a local Italian restaurant survive the Great Depression, a world war, countless Buffalo blizzards and a flood?

 The priciest dish on the menu is a full order of chicken parmigiana coming in at a little over $10.
 My favorite is the eggplant parmigiana, six generous slices of lightly breaded and fried eggplant, covered in a not-too-sweet red sauce and then smothered in what can only be described as a heavenly layer of cheese, melted to perfection.

 Good food brings people together.
-A reputation of trust and customer loyalty keeps them coming back for nearly 100 years.
+A reputation of trust and customer loyalty keeps them coming back for a century.
 And with no signs of slowing down, Santasiero’s Restaurant will be welcoming guests, with open arms, for decades to come.